Schiiss/blog/_posts/2024-08-06-lakehouse-schemas-in-fabric.md

 ## Schema Shortcuts

-Now that we have schema shortcuts, we can take advantage of logically organizing and combine it with the power of shortcuts.
+Now that we have schema shortcuts, we can take advantage of logically organizing our data and combine it with the power of shortcuts.
 This is a neat feature to have in the fabric lakehouse experience and I imagine Microsoft will continue to add features that will be very similar to what [Databricks Unity Catalog]( https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/) provides.
 Only time will tell if it will be as good or as featured as what databricks offers 😉.

 To enable lakehouse schemas you must explicitly enable the option upon creation.